 iPhone Cinematography: A Global Shift in Storytelling

-iPhone Cinematography is about turning the smartphone into a serious filmmaking tool—whether you're shooting a documentary, a narrative film, or anything in between.
-What once took a truckload of gear now fits in your pocket.
+iPhone cinematography is about treating the smartphone as a serious filmmaking tool—whether you’re shooting documentary, drama, or work that lives somewhere in between.
+What once required trucks, crews, and infrastructure can now be carried in a pocket.

-This isn’t just about access.
-It’s a communication revolution.
+This isn’t simply about access.
+It’s a shift in how stories move through the world.

-Traditional media is fading.
-People are cutting the cable.
-Broadcast and cable no longer control the conversation.
-In their place, a new, decentralized form of storytelling is emerging—faster, more personal, and more democratic.
+Traditional media structures are weakening.
+Broadcast and cable no longer control the same pathways into production or distribution.
+In their place, a more decentralized form of filmmaking is taking shape—faster, more personal, and more direct.

-I’m Bill Kerrigan, a filmmaker and cinematographer who’s worked in over 40 countries.
-That global perspective shaped how I see storytelling.
-Now, I believe smartphones are changing not just how we make films—but who gets to make them.
+I’m Bill Kerrigan, a filmmaker and cinematographer who has worked in more than forty countries across documentary, drama, and commercial production.
+That global experience has shaped how I think about tools, access, and authorship.
+Smartphones are changing not just how films are made, but who gets to make them—and under what conditions.

 Bill Kerrigan – Filmmaker / Educator